 It is relatively rare for a dog to pass away suddenly and without warning.
-It's much more likely there will be some signs your dog is dying, especially if it has been unwell for a while.
-Whether you choose to let a pet die in peace at home or have them humanely euthanized, it's helpful to be aware of the signs that will help you understand how to tell if your dog is dying.
+It's much more likely there will be some signs your dog is dying, especially if they have been unwell for a while.
+Whether you choose to let your pet die in peace at home or have them humanely euthanized, it's helpful to be aware of the signs that will help you understand how to tell if your dog is dying.

 9 Signs a Dog Is Dying

 If your dog has a terminal illness, you may need to care for them at home during their final days.
 Knowing how dogs act before they die can be helpful.
 There are some common signs that a dying dog is in their final decline.
 Just keep in mind that each dog experiences dying differently, and some dogs may not exhibit every possible symptom.

 - Labored breathing

 Speak to your vet about how to know if your dog is dying and when those signs might start to show as a result of their condition.